 Anthropological and historical evidence suggests that much of the Swan Coastal Plain was regularly burnt by the Aborigines until the middle of the nineteenth century (Hallam 1975, Abbott 2003).
+Evidence of a fire (or fuel reduction burn) was observed on the property west of the site during the site inspection.

-Bushfires are common in the City of Wanneroo, in the 2009-2010 financial year, the volunteer fire brigades attended to 132 fires (City of Wanneroo 2010).
+Bushfires are common in the City of Wanneroo, in the 2009-2010 financial year, the volunteer fire brigades attended to 132 fires.
 More recent bushfire history includes: